EduardaSRBastos/profile-preferences-api/README.md

     ```bash
     npm run start

-The API will be available at http://localhost:3000.
+The API will be available at http://localhost:3000 and the Swagger UI at http://localhost:3000/api.

 ## API Endpoint